-About Our IVF Lab
+About Our IVF Laboratory

-Every detail of our laboratory was selected to maximize your chances of pregnancy.
+Every detail of our IVF laboratory was selected to maximize your chances of pregnancy.
 The IVF lab is located in the heart of our facility and is separated from the rest of the facility by an air lock.

-Doctors Murray and Scotchie, along with Laboratory Directors Amy Jones and Shan Wilkinson, took seven months to plan the design of the IVF lab as a “clean room,” with specialized high-pressure air flow to ensure superb air quality conditions to grow human embryos.
+Doctors Murray and Scotchie, along with IVF Laboratory Directors Amy Jones and Shan Wilkinson, took seven months to plan the design of the IVF lab as a “clean room,” with specialized high-pressure air flow to ensure superb air quality conditions to grow human embryos.

 The air filters remove any potential particles, odors or vapors that can prove toxic to embryos.
 Even the paint on the walls, the glue in the flooring and the cabinetry was selected to keep harmful volatile organic compounds (VOCs) to a minimum.